-- The agreement of the publisher must be obtained (evidenced by e.g. the invoice number, licence number, date of approval) for the use of illustrations that are not produced by the author, in addition to correct citation of the source (in the list of illustrations and/or where the illustration appears in the text). - A graphic or picture that is not used in its originally published form but has been edited is not defined as requiring a citation: special consent must be obtained in such cases, otherwise editing and use may constitute copyright infringement, which can have legal consequences (criminal and civil). - Creative Commons licences: In the case of illustrations or images that are published under a so-called free licence or Creative Commons (CC) licence, the terms of licence applying to the work must be observed.
+- The agreement of the publisher must be obtained (evidenced by e.g. the invoice number, licence number, date of approval) for the use of illustrations that are not produced by the author, in addition to correct citation of the source (in the list of illustrations and/or where the illustration appears in the text). - Specific approval must also be obtained from the rights holder for diagrams and pictures that are used in an edited form rather than the form they were originally published in.
+Such modification must be indicated in the thesis (e.g. using a note such as "modified from XXX" or "adapted from XXX").
+Infringements of copyright can result in criminal or civil charges being brought. - CC licence: In the case of illustrations or images that are published under a free licence or Creative Commons (CC) licence, the terms of the licence applying to the work must be observed.